micro-os-plus/hello-world-qemu-template-xpack/assets/sources/README-liquid.md

 ## Build configurations

-The project borrows the structure from **Eclipse CDT** projects, which have two configurations, **Debug** and **Release**.
+The project inherits the structure from **Eclipse CDT** projects, which have two configurations, **Debug** and **Release**.

 ## Out of source tree builds

-Having multiple build configurations, each with its own build folder, the builds inherently cannot run in the source tree and require separate build folders.
+Having multiple build configurations, the builds inherently cannot run in the source tree and require separate build folders.